Best Schulbegleitung Application Resource for Families in Bavaria

 Does the Schulbegleitung come with the child if they change schools?

-The Schulbegleitung is tied to the child, not the school — but a school change typically requires a new application or at minimum a modification request, because the needs assessment is school-specific.
-If you're moving between Bezirke (e.g., from Munich/Oberbayern to Nuremberg/Mittelfranken), you'll need to apply to the new Bezirk.
+Approval is based on the child's participation needs in the school setting, so a school change may require a new application or modification request.
+If you're moving between Bezirke (e.g., from Munich/Oberbayern to Nuremberg/Mittelfranken), contact the new Bezirk about the applicable process.

 Can an expat family apply for Schulbegleitung if they don't have permanent residency?